Main Navigation

 • Delivered improvements in partnership working and stakeholder engagement.

-These will be challenging and I believe very rewarding roles that will enable you to fully utilise your:
+This will be a challenging, and I believe very rewarding role that will enable you to fully utilise your:

-The CEO is ambitious for the Trust and truly believe this is an exciting opportunity to create a modern, fit for purpose ambulance service that meets the needs of our communities, there are few organisations like ours within the NHS which give you the opportunity to make a real difference for over 6 million people and the opportunity to set the agenda for the future of urgent and emergency care across an entire region.
+There are few organisations like ours within the NHS which gives you the opportunity to make a real difference for over six million people and the opportunity to set the agenda for the future of urgent and emergency care across an entire region.

-Are you interested in contributing to the transformation of East of England Ambulance Service NHS Trust?
-If so, we look forward to hearing from you.
+Are you interested in becoming our Chief Executive Officer and continuing the transformation of East of England Ambulance Service NHS Trust?
+If so, I look forward to reviewing your application.

 About us section